-Rocky Trail proudly promotes the Lithgow Outdoor Destination
+Rocky Trail proudly promotes The Seven Valleys Outdoor Destination

 Experience the unique 24-hour mountain bike event atmosphere at the Jetblack 24 Hour at the Rydal Showgrounds – wide open meadows to set up right next to the cars and a stone-throw from the trail head of the racing circuit through the magnificent Lidsdale State Forest!